IvanOkh/Volunteer-Management-System-Frontend/project-tasks.md

 •	In volunteer form, disable or hide newsletter options when Email preferences is unchecked.

 •	Finish up regex patterns for the remaining inputs in volunteer form.
+[DONE] - Albert

 •	Error handling for http response in volunteer form.